 Advantages of Heikin Ashi

-While Heikin Ashi won't show the exact price all the time, there are benefits to using Heikin Ashi charts.
-The main advantage is that the charts are much "smoother" looking, which helps to more easily identify the trending direction.
-Heikin Ashi Charts are also color-coded, like candlesticks, so as long as the price is rising (based on the calculations) then the bars will show up as green (or another color of your choosing).
-As long as the price is falling (based on the calculation) then the bars will show up as red (or another color of your choosing).
+While Heikin Ashi won't show the exact price all the time, there are benefits to using these charts.
+The main advantage is that they look much "smoother," which helps to identify the trending direction more easily.
+Heikin Ashi Charts are also color-coded, like candlesticks.
+Ass long as the price is rising (based on the calculations), then the bars will show up as green (or another color of your choosing).
+As long as the price is falling (based on the calculation), then the bars will show up as red (or another color of your choosing).

-While candlestick charts may flip-flop constantly from a green bar to a red bar to a green bar, Heikin Ashi charts tend to have longer stretches of green and red bars, which provides more clear highlighting and confirmation of current trends.
+Candlestick charts may flip-flop constantly from a green bar to a red bar to a green bar, but Heikin Ashi charts tend to have longer stretches of green and red bars.
+This provides clearer highlighting and confirmation of current trends.

 Heikin Ashi charts can be used in the same fashion as any other chart, for finding chart patterns like triangles and wedges, or trade setups.
-Entry and exit points may vary slightly compared to using a candlestick chart, since the price on an HA chart may be slightly different than on the candlestick chart.
+Entry and exit points may vary slightly, compared to using a candlestick chart, since the price on an HA chart may be slightly different from what is on the candlestick chart.

 One chart type isn't necessarily better than another.
-Rather, some traders like Heikin Ashi charts because they help isolate the trend better and aren't as choppy to look at, while other traders like the additional detail and precise pricing of standard candlestick or bar charts.
+Rather, some traders like Heikin Ashi charts because they help isolate the trend better and aren't as choppy to look at, while others like the additional detail and precise pricing of standard candlestick or bar charts.